-Uppity Bike Commuters Collective asks the question “Why are bicycles seen as such an invasion of space that people feel compelled to harm others who are riding bicycles?”
-The seeds of the UBCC were planted through an incident that occurred when I was working as a bike messenger in Philadelphia.
+The Uppity Bike Commuters Collective asks the question “Why do people feel compelled to harm others who are riding bicycles?”
+The seeds of the UBCC were planted through an incident that occurred while working as a bike messenger in Philadelphia.
 An automobile driver rode up next to me at a stop sign and shouted, “ Aren’t you all Uppity!!
 Riding your bike in the street!! ” This stuck in my memory for many years.
-Later while living in San Francisco, a colleague was run off the road by a Fed Ex truck; thoughts arrived towards making art about the bicycling transportation experience.
-These ideas were shared with a circle of fellow bicyclists.
-We decided to satirize an attitude directed towards us.
-Turning a negative into a positive, the Uppity Bike Commuters Collective was created.
-Unifying 5 core members: Professor Crank, Dr. K, The Unicorn, Notorious D.A.V., and Mr. Bubble(s).
+Later while living in San Francisco, a colleague was run off the road by a Fed Ex truck.
+Ideas arrived towards making art addressing the bicycling transportation experience.
+These thoughts were shared with a circle of fellow bicyclists.
+Turning the tables, we decided to celebrate our lives on bicycles.
+The Uppity Bike Commuters Collective was created.
+Featuring 5 core members: Professor Crank, Dr. K, The Unicorn, Notorious D.A.V., and Mr. Bubble(S).

 Copyright Uppity Bike Commuters Collective 2019